 Houses are in Demand

-Waiting to sell your house in Princeton will cost you because there are still buyers for houses.
+Waiting to sell your house in NJ will cost you because there are still buyers for houses.
 Mortgage rates are at an all-time low so now is a great time to put your house up for sale.
 With the impending market dip due to the coronavirus economic shutdown, houses will soon be flooding the market, and demand may start to wane.
 But for right now, there are still enough buyers in the market to buy all of the houses for sale.
 There are also buyers that have taken a large portion of their money out of the rapidly fluctuating stock market and need to invest it in real estate.
 Once these funds are used, they will stop purchasing real estate.

 If you put your house for sale right now, you will have less competition than if you wait until the market really starts to dip.
-Buyers will easily find your house in Princeton.
+Buyers will easily find your house in NJ.
 Once the downward trend is realized, many sellers will use that as their queue to list their house for sale.
-That means, the market will soon become flooded and you will have lots of other competition for buyers in Princeton to review.
+That means, the market will soon become flooded and you will have lots of other competition for buyers in NJ to review.
 In order to catch the buyer’s attention when the market is flooded, you will have to make sure your curb appeal and all necessary upgrades have been done, and you may have to accept a lower offer than you plan on, just to solidify a buyer.

-If you wait to sell your house in Princeton and you start to realize that downward trend, that means the average sales price for your comparable properties will also be less than you were expecting, and you may even have to accept a lower than market price offer to sell your house.
+If you wait to sell your house in NJ and you start to realize that downward trend, that means the average sales price for your comparable properties will also be less than you were expecting, and you may even have to accept a lower than market price offer to sell your house.
 This costs you the extra capital gain you could have had if you did not wait.
 When the market is flooded with houses for sale, the buyers have more power in selecting the house they want and are able to make lower offers because they have so many other options.
 Desperate sellers in markets like these will start accepting the lower offers, which compounds the dip in the housing market.